 Even with rigid laws against edibles in Canada, Canadian stoners continued to convert their cannabis bud into oils and butter.
 These cooking oils are then made to craft the most delectable infused treats.
 This process generally involves decarboxylating the cannabis, which turns the THCa into THC.
 It is through this heating that cannabis transitions from raw to a product that gives us that familiar psychoactive high.
-Since getting high has long been the purpose, only now are we beginning to ask what raw cannabis can do for our health.
+Since getting high has long been the purpose, it is only now that the status quo is beginning to ask what raw cannabis can do for our health.

-Whether it is in the raw, cured, or decarboxylated form, cannabis is chalk-full of compounds called cannabinoids.
-The differences among these forms are in the amounts and types of cannabinoids in each.
+Whether it is in the raw, cured, or decarboxylated form; cannabis is chalk-full of compounds called cannabinoids.
+One of the differences in these forms is the amounts and types of cannabinoids in each.
 When decarboxylated, THCa drops the acid and becomes THC.
 This means that it is now a compound that interacts with our brains in a psychoactive way.
 Simply put, now the cannabis can get us high.
-We decarb our bud when we light it with a lighter or when we heat it before baking with the herb.
+We decarb our bud when we light it with a lighter, or when we heat it before baking with the herb.
 When left raw, however, cannabis leaves and flowers have their own benefits.